 Becoming a citizen of the U.S, or naturalization, as it is officially known, can be confusing in the best of times.
 With the Trump administration eliminating programs designed to help immigrants gain citizenship, the path to citizenship can be even more complicated.
 However, there are steps you can take as an immigrant toward the path of becoming a U.S citizen.

 In order to apply for citizenship, you must hold a Permanent Resident, or Green Card, for at least five years.
-If you are the spouse of a United States citizen, you can file for citizenship after three years.
+If you are the spouse of a U.S citizen, you can file for citizenship after three years.
 You must be 18 at the time you file and you must be able to read, write and speak English.
 You must also have good moral character, which means you may not have been convicted of certain crimes.
 If you meet those criteria, you go through a naturalization process that includes filing Form N-400, Application for Naturalization as well as:

 - Submitting to a biometrics examination

 - Complete an interview with the United States Customs and Immigration Service (USCIS)